Serock3/TIF345-Advanced-simulation-and-machine-learning/README.md

 Authors: Sebastian Holmin and Erik Andersson

-The code in this repository was used to produce the following four report:
+The code in this repository was used to produce the following four reports:

 ## [Cosmological models](TIF345_Project_1__Cosmological_models.pdf)